change/lita-stacker/README.md

 ![stacks list](https://raw.githubusercontent.com/change/lita-stacker/erik/readme/i/stack_show_missing.png)

-You can also take care of this for someone else (perhaps someone who left to go to another meeting, and forgot to unstack):
+You can also take care of this for someone else (perhaps someone who left to go to another meeting, and forgot to unstack.
+Or perhaps it was not you who came to deliver the message last night):

 ![unstack @Godot](https://raw.githubusercontent.com/change/lita-stacker/erik/readme/i/unstack_others.png)